This Thailand road trip goes beyond the usual Bangkok itinerary — think elephant safaris, kiteboarding, and postcard-worthy hikes!

 You don’t even have to leave the mall for lunch as the entire sixth floor is reserved for restaurants and a food court.
-I visited both on a weekend and weekday and about 70% of the shops were open — less than pre-Covid but still plenty to see!

 *Pro-tip: Just opposite Platinum Mall is Pratunam Market, an open-air market selling food, clothes, and shoes.
 The entrance looks like a dodgy alleyway but trust me, there’s plenty of great deals.
 I actually preferred shopping here to Platinum Mall!

 There’s a wholesale discount if you buy at least three items, so the more friends you bring, the better.
 I got a handbag for ฿200 (S$8) and sandals for ฿120 (S$4.80) — among several other items.

 Google states that it’s open till 8PM but most shops close earlier.
 Best to come early morning till mid-afternoon!